This article is medically reviewed by Dr. Doaa Attia, MD, Internal Medicine Physician.

 It only took a single evening to work.

 Like any product, the Goodnite has its flaws.
 They may or may not be deal-breakers for you, but in the interest of a fair and impartial product ranking, let me lay them out.

 The biggest drawback of the Goodnite is that it might wake you up in the middle of the night.
-This never happened to any of us, but we’ve seen other customers talk about it, so we know that it’s a problem for at least a certain percentage of people.
-The inflation is supposed to be slow and gradual enough that it doesn’t disturb your rest, but it might not work that way for you.
+This never happened to me, but I've seen other customers talk about it, so I know that it's a problem for at least a certain percentage of people.
+The inflation is supposed to be slow and gradual enough that it doesn't disturb your rest, but it might not work that way for you.

 Another issue with the Goodnite is its return policy.
 While the manufacturers offer a 30-day trial period for new customers, there's a "restocking fee" that will get applied to any returns, so you won't actually receive all of your money back.